 Clementi was a pretty astute and ambitious businessman and moved forward after the negative publicity.
 He co-founded a company manufacturing pianos and publishing music, which despite a devastating fire became incredibly successful.
 He even made an agreement with Beethoven which gave him full publishing rights on all his music in England.
 In addition to all his other incredible attributes, Clementi was a skilled mechanic and made improvements to the piano which are still in place today.

 In 1810 he became one of the founders of the Philharmonic Society of London.

 During his life, he married three times and had five children.

 In his later years, Clementi travelled and conducted many of his symphonies around Europe.
 In 1828 he made his last public performance at the opening of the Philharmonic Society and retired from there two years later.

-He spent his final years in Evesham, Worcestershire and died after a brief illness.
+He spent his final years in Evesham, Worcestershire, and died on 10 March 1832 after a brief illness.
 He is buried in Westminster Abbey alongside three of his students.

-At music-scores.com we have over fifteen arrangements of Muzio Clementi Sonatini Sheet Music.
-This is a one-act opera and was first performed in 1881.
+At music-scores.com we have over fifteen arrangements of Muzio Clementi sheet music in PDF format for you to download.